Beccio00/participium/TD_strategy.md

 #### Before Main Branch Merge (End of Sprint)
 1. After all features are implemented, create a pull request from `dev` into `main`
-2. Perform necessary refactoring tasks to resolve all SonarCloud blocking issues
+2. Review SonarCloud feedback and address critical issues when feasible through dedicated tasks
-3. Once all quality gates pass, perform the merge
+3. Document any remaining issues for future sprints and perform the merge

 #### Sprint 3: Legacy TD Payback
 At the start of Sprint 3, we will allocate dedicated time to address **Legacy TD Tasks**: tasks specifically addressing technical debt accumulated in Sprints 1 and 2, when quality controls were not yet in place.
 This is a one-time effort to bring the existing codebase up to our current quality standards.